 When speaking to service franchise companies about your goals and talents, make sure these tough subjects are part of the conversation.
 It is easy for a salesperson to speak with catchy words like “brand” and “financial independence.”
 Stop the sales circus!
 You’re not buying a used car.
 You need a franchise that will speak candidly with you about the daily grind; the specific management challenges in the industry, and what preventions and solutions the franchise brings to you as a future manager in that particular industry.

 Grind down hard on why the initial fees are what they are.
 Do you really need a brand new truck to deliver a great lawn care service, or would a great-looking used truck (for half the price) do the same job?
 Do you need a $10,000 machine to cut fencing material as a brand new guy in the fencing biz?
 Or is that $10,000 machine an unnecessary luxury at this stage of your company and just a nice profit center for the franchisor?
 If your competitors are watching every penny and you are being drained by a greedy franchisor, how will this turn out?

 Everyone in business is smart to watch every penny.
 Franchises LOVE to take advantage of your trust at the beginning.
 So be careful that the requirements of getting started with each service franchise brand that you consider make sense to you.

 Don’t let franchising, as an industry, off the hook!
 Challenge the notion that every franchise brand has any secrets, any short cuts.
 In the service industry, the best managers always win.
 You need your franchisor to help develop your management talents.
 Again, the right brand will always make sense to you, from your very first phone call with them.

 Happy shopping.
-And please consider Service Team of Professionals if the cleaning, restoration and environmental world is something you can get excited about.
+And please consider STOP Restoration if the cleaning, restoration and environmental world is something you can get excited about.
 We have been at this for decades and have built many large companies with our systems and support.